jonashackt/crossplane-aws-azure/README.md

 > A CompositeResourceDefinition (or XRD) defines the type and schema of your XR.
 It lets Crossplane know that you want a particular kind of XR to exist, and what fields that XR should have.

-Since defining your own CompositeResourceDefinitions and Compositions is the main work todo with crossplane, it's always good to know the full Reference documentation which can be found here https://crossplane.io/docs/v1.8/reference/composition.html
+Since defining your own CompositeResourceDefinitions and Compositions is the main work todo with Crossplane, it's always good to know the full Reference documentation which can be found here https://crossplane.io/docs/v1.8/reference/composition.html

-One of the things to know is that crossplane automatically injects some common 'machinery' into the manifests of the XRDs and Compositions: https://crossplane.io/docs/v1.8/reference/composition.html#composite-resources-and-claims
+One of the things to know is that Crossplane automatically injects some common 'machinery' into the manifests of the XRDs and Compositions: https://crossplane.io/docs/v1.8/reference/composition.html#composite-resources-and-claims